Kompagnistræde 20: 1860 census

 Bierre's brewery closed in the 1850s.
-The old craft breweries in the city centre were not able to compete with the new industrial breweries that were constructed outside the city, such as Carlsberg in Valby, Tvedes Bryggeri on Vesterbrogade and Tabeshave in Christianshavn.
+The old craft breweries in the city centre were not able to compete with the new industrial breweries that were constructed outside the city, such as Carlsberg in Valby, Tvedes Bryggeri on Vesterbrogade and Rabeshave in Christianshavn.
 The premises was subsequently for a while used as a malt house.

 The property was home to 53 residents at the 1860 census.
-Niels Andreasen, a maunfacturer of malt (malthjører), resided on the ground floor with his wife Johanne Andreasen, their 24-year-old daughter Andrea Andreasen and two male caretakers.
+Niels Andreasen, a manufacturer of malt (malthjører), resided on the ground floor with his wife Johanne Andreasen, their 24-year-old daughter Andrea Andreasen and two male caretakers.
 Hans Johanes Rønne, a grocer (hørkræmmer) resided in the other ground-floor apartment with his wife Thora Marie Rønne, their three daughters (aged one to nine), a grocer (hørkræmmersvend), a grocer's apprentice (jørkræmmerlærling), a clerk, and two maids.
 Frederik Sophus Willemann. an auctionholder, resided in one of the first-floor apartments with his wife Thora Nathalia Willemann, their eight children (aged one to 17) and two maids.